sage-code/eve/manual/processing.md

 ## Scanning items

-Collections have common methods that enable traversal using _scan_.
+Collections have common methods that enable traversal using _for_ loop.

 {@list, @hash, @set}